FlowerZhou/YuchenZhou.github.io/content/authors/admin/_index.md

 ---

-I am currently a Phd Student at Purdue Univeristy advised by Professor Changhee Jung.
+I am a fifth-year Ph.D. student in Computer Science at Purdue University, advised by Professor Changhee Jung.
+My research focuses on providing crash consistency on diverse platforms, including embedded systems, server-class CPUs, and GPUs.
+I pursue this goal through compiler–architecture co-design, with an emphasis on maximizing performance while minimizing hardware overhead.